meowsbits/sfagenda/README.md

 		* eg.
 			- If someone's blocked, drop what you're doing and help them (all for one, and one for all).

-- Q: What are we going to work on?
+- What are we going to work on?
 	+ Geth:
 		* Are we going to continue work on ethereumproject/go-ethereum?
 		* Are we going to work on ethoxy/multi-geth?